SEC Form 4, explained

 Anyone who is an officer, director, or 10%+ shareholder of a U.S. public company has to tell the SEC, on the public record, every time they buy or sell shares in that company.
 The form they file is called Form 4, and it has to land within two business days of the trade.

 Section 16(a) of the Securities Exchange Act of 1934 is what mandates this.
-The intent is to make sure ordinary investors can see what insiders are doing — quickly, in machine-readable form, and without intermediaries.
+The intent is to let ordinary investors see what insiders are doing — quickly, in machine-readable form, and without intermediaries.

 What a Form 4 actually contains

-Every filing reports at least one transaction in a structured XML block.
-The fields you should care about as a reader:
+Every filing reports at least one transaction in a structured block.
+The fields worth caring about:

 - Insider name and title — “CFO,” “Director,” “10% owner.”
 A CFO buying is a different signal from a director buying.

-- Transaction code — a single letter that tells you what kind of trade it was.
+- Transaction code — a single letter for the kind of trade.

-P= open-market purchase.S= open-market sale.A= stock grant or award.M= exercise of a derivative. - Shares and price-per-share — multiply for total dollar value.
+P= open-market purchase,S= open-market sale,A= stock grant/award,M= exercise of a derivative. - Shares and price-per-share — multiply for total dollar value.

-- Shares owned after transaction — lets you compute the change as a percentage of the insider's total stake.
+- Shares owned after — lets you compute the change as a percentage of the insider's stake.
 A 40% increase in personal holdings is more meaningful than the dollar value alone.

-- Transaction date vs filed date — most Form 4s land within a day, but some come in right at the 2-business-day deadline.
-A wide gap is worth noting.
+- Transaction date vs filed date — most land within a day; a wide gap toward the 2-day deadline is worth noting.

 Why Code P matters more than Code A

 The most common Form 4 transaction is not a buy or sell — it's a stock award (Code A).
-Executives receive grants as part of standard compensation, on a vesting schedule, and these don't reflect any opinion on the stock.
+Executives receive grants as standard compensation on a vesting schedule, and these don't reflect any opinion on the stock.

 Code P, on the other hand, is voluntary.
-The insider chose to spend personal cash to buy shares on the open market.
-That's the strongest possible signal of confidence — they could have done anything else with the money, and instead they bought their own company.
+The insider chose to spend personal cash to buy shares on the open market — the strongest possible signal of confidence.
+They could have done anything else with the money, and instead they bought their own company.

 What makes a signal stand out

 - The role.
-A CFO buying is the gold standard.
-CFOs sit on the financial plumbing; if anyone has an informational edge, it's them.
+A CFO buying is the gold standard — they sit on the financial plumbing.

 - The size, relative to compensation.
-A $250K Code-P buy from someone with a $20M total comp package is signal.
-A $250K buy from someone making $400K is conviction.
+A $250K buy from someone earning $400K is conviction; the same buy from a $20M comp package is just noise.

 - The cluster.
 One insider buying could be opportunism.
-Three or more insiders buying within 60 days is a coordinated signal — see our piece on cluster insider buying.
+Three or more in 60 days is coordinated — see cluster insider buying.

 - The timing.
 A buy at the 90-day low is different from a buy at the 90-day high.